Two J-Pop Legends Everyone Should Know

 Kitaro was the first in the world to use a synthesizer to recreate the sound of 40 different instruments.
 After becoming famous in Asia and other parts of the world, Kitaro moved to the United States to continue his career.
 He reached the status of international celebrity in 1986, it was his famous soundtrack for the NHK series ‘Silk Road’ that caught the international attention and allowed him to reach a worldwide distribution agreement with Geffen Records.

 By the end of 1987 he had sold ten million albums worldwide, a year later he published a collection of main successes on a double CD entitled ‘Ten Years’, remastered and reissued by Domo in 1997.
 In this period of time, Kitaro also won his first Grammy nomination, thanks to ‘The Field’, the single extracted from his album ‘Light of the Spirit’ which was reissued in 1997.
 His greatest musical success was the Grammy Award 2001 for his album ‘Thinking of You’.

 Your Japan Tour

-If you are thinking about making a trip to Japan, as seasoned Japan experts we can help you create your perfect Japan tour, including expert guides who can add to your holiday with their extensive knowledge on topics such as Japanese music, other subcultures, and Japanese culture.
-Contact us to start planning your unforgettable holiday to this fascinating country full of once-in-a-lifetime experiences, culture, history, nature, and delicious food!
+If you are thinking about making a trip to Japan, as seasoned Japan experts we can help you create your perfect Japan tour.
+We can include expert guides who can add to your holiday with their extensive knowledge on topics such as Japanese music, other subcultures, and Japanese culture.
+Contact us to start planning your unforgettable holiday to this fascinating country.
+Japan is full of once-in-a-lifetime experiences, culture, history, nature, and delicious food!